 The river valley is a place people have been drawn to and gathered at since time immemorial.
 The City is exploring ways to improve access to the central river valley with the Touch the Water Promenade project.
 If the project moves forward, it would include opportunities to celebrate the area’s multi-layered heritage, encourage recreation and connect people with nature.

-Please view the final(39MB) to learn more about the vision for both the North Shore and Rossdale project areas.
-The concept design will act as a blueprint for future development that reflects a shared vision for the central river valley, and will serve as a long-term plan that could be implemented in phases over time.
+The final(39MB) provides a vision for both the North Shore and Rossdale project areas.
+The concept design acts as a blueprint for future development that reflects a shared vision for the central river valley and serves as a long-term plan to be implemented in phases over time.

-The Rossdale project area is moving forward with preliminary design and North Shore Area work has concluded with the concept phase at this time.
-The North Shore Area may be revisited for future opportunities as funding allows.
+- The North Shore Area has concluded with the concept phase.
+The North Shore Area may be revisited for future opportunities to complete project design as funding allows.

-The Touch the Water Promenade project is currently in the planning and design stages and is not funded for construction at this time.
+The Touch the Water Promenade project is not funded for construction at this time.